 Squalane vs Hyaluronic Acid | Benefits For The Skin

-Squalane and hyaluronic acid are used in several cosmetic products to deal with damaged or ageing skin.
+Squalane and hyaluronic acid are used in several cosmetic products to deal with damaged or aging skin.
 The main idea behind the use of these two ingredients in a cosmetic product is to product hydration to the skin and make it plump.
 These components are already present in the human body.
 Though the overall goal is to achieve healthier skin, both of these components serve a different purpose.

 Aging is inevitable.
 With age, your skin will tend to sag and wrinkles will appear simultaneously.
 But the process of ageing can be slowed down if a proper skincare routine is followed.
 Similarly other skincare issues can be resolved within a few months if proper skincare products are used religiously.

 SQUALANE VS HYALURONIC ACID – WHICH ONE IS BETTER?

 In the last few years, squalene has become very popular in the skincare world, as more and more brands are using it in their skincare products.
 Squalane is an effective plant-based competent that serves as a moisture building barrier and keeps the skin hydrated.
 There are chances that you have already used hyaluronic acid in several products.
 Squalane is relatively a new component in the market that has gained a lot of popularity.